Professor Brian Martin

 Gantt Gurley (U of Oregon), Danish Jews & WWII, March 2014 (Co-hosted with Jewish Studies).

-Eszter Szalczer (SUNY Albany), Strindberg’s Modernism, February 2011 (co-hosted with Theater Department).
+Eszter Szalczer (SUNY Albany), Strindberg’s Modernism, February 2011 (Co-hosted with Theatre Department).

 Sandi DuBowski (Filmmaker), Contemporary Queer Film, April 2011.